Drominito/Stridsvagn69420/Linux/Arch.md

 ## Graphical UI with KDE and SDDM
 How to install KDE and SDDM along with some optional features.
 (I have it installed, but I didn't write any guide yet ^^')

-## i3 as a lightweight WM alongside KDE and SDDM
+## awesome as a lightweight WM alongside KDE and SDDM
-How to install i3 Window Manager and use it instead of Plasma in SDDM.
+How to install awesome WM and use it instead of Plasma in SDDM.
 (Working on this ^^')

 ## Printing with CUPS
 How to setup printing on Arch.
 I have an Epson WF-2760, so drivers might vary.